ÍÀÏÍ Óêðà¿íè

 Historical Background

-The proclamation of an independent Ukrainian state has stimulated the development of educational creative work, intensified search for new organizational and technological models of teaching and educational process.
-New educational institutions, author’s and alternative schools, original concepts of teaching and education began to emerge.
-There was a need for a thorough study, scientific understanding and development on this basis of the strategy and tactics of the Ukrainian school.
-This intensified scientific and pedagogical public on creating its own research and educational center.
+The proclamation of an independent Ukrainian state stimulated the development of pedagogical creativity, intensified the search for new organizational and technological models of teaching and educational process.
+New educational institutions, author and alternative schools, original concepts of training and education began to emerge.
+There was a need for thorough study, scientific understanding and development on this basis of the strategy and tactics of the development of the Ukrainian school.
+This activated the scientific and pedagogical community to create its own scientific and pedagogical centre.